On the density of strongly minimal algebraic vector fields: Abundance of strongly minimal autonomous differential equations

 \subsection{New meromorphic functions on Painlevé's hierarchy}

-We now apply the previous results to the construction of new meromorphic functions in the sense of Painlevé (see \cite{Painleve}, Vingt-et-unième leçon).
+We finally apply the previous results to the construction of meromorphic functions which are new in the sense of Painlevé \cite{Painleve}, Vingt-et-unième leçon.
 By {\em a class $\mathcal C$ of meromorphic functions}, we mean a collection

-of subsets of meromorphic functions which is stable under restriction and analytic continuation i.e. such that if $U \subset V$ are connected non empty open subset of $\mathbb{C}$ then
+of subsets of meromorphic functions which is stable under restriction and analytic continuation i.e. such that if $U \subset V$ are connected nonempty open subsets of $\mathbb{C}$ then

 For example, the class $\mathcal C_{rat}$ given by the restrictions to every connected subset $U$ of the rational functions on $\mathbb{C}$ is a class of meromorphic functions.
 Note that the intersection of classes (open set by open set) is also a class, so it makes sense to talk about the smallest class satisfying certain closure properties.
 The following definition is taken from \cite{Umemura}.